brevzin/cpp_proposals/2322_fold/fold.md

 3. Provide the algorithms `fold_left` and `fold_right` and also provide an alias `fold` which is also `fold_left`.
 4. Provide the algorithms `foldl` and `foldr`.

 There's language precedents for any of these cases.
 F# and Kotlin both provide `fold` as a left-fold and suffixed right-fold (`foldBack` in F#, `foldRight` in Kotlin).
-Elm, Haskell, and OCaml provide symmetrically named algorithms (`foldl`/`foldr` for the first two and `fold_left`/`fold_right` for the third).
+Elm, Haskell, Julia, and OCaml provide symmetrically named algorithms (`foldl`/`foldr` for the first three and `fold_left`/`fold_right` for the third).
 Scala provides a `foldLeft` and `foldRight` while also providing `fold` to also mean `foldLeft`.

 In C++, we don't have precedent in the library at this point for providing an alias for an algorithm, although we do have precedent in the library for providing an alias for a range adapter (`keys` and `values` for `elements<0>` and `elements<1>`, and [@P2321R0] proposes `pairwise` and `pairwise_transform` as aliases for `adjacent<2>` and `adjacent_transform<2>`).
 We also have precedent in the library for asymmetric names (`sort` vs `stable_sort` vs `partial_sort`) and symmetric ones (`shift_left` vs `shift_right`), even symmetric ones with terse names (`rotl` and `rotr`, although the latter are basically instructions).

 All of which is to say, I don't think there's a clear answer to this question.
-I would be quite happy with any of the options.
+But this paper proposes `foldl` and `foldr`.
+It's the right mix of having symmetry between the two names, while also not making them too long.
+There is preference for `fold` over `fold_left` (both because it's more common than right-fold and thus having it shorter matters), and `foldl` is only a single character longer.

 ## Short-circuiting folds